crairs/DockMaker--Demo/01--Pre-flight/preflight.md

 User name: admin
 Password: Harbor12345

-After deployment, you can enable HTTPS and Notary by reconfiguring the installation.
+If you wish to enable HTTPS and Notary:

   > for further details: https://goharbor.io/docs/2.0.0/install-config/configure-https/